Go to main menu Go to search Go to main content Go to footer

 Audit authority / group of auditors

 The audit authority is responsible for system audits and sample audits of projects.
-For Interreg Europe, the audit authority is the French Interministerial Commission for the Coordination of Controls on European Structural Funds (CICC).
+For Interreg Europe, the audit authority is the French National Authority for the Audit of European Funds (AnAFe).

 The audit authority is assisted by a group of auditors comprising representatives of each partner state.

-The certifying authority is the body responsible for checking project expenditure, making claims for funding to the European Commission and making payments to projects.
-For Interreg Europe, the certifying authority is the Province of East Flanders.
+The Accounting Body is the body responsible for making payments to projects and submitting claims for funding to the European Commission.
+For Interreg Europe, the Accounting Body is the POM East Flanders.

 Managing authority